Olympic champion Rahimov charged in weightlifting doping case

 The ITA carries out all anti-doping procedures for the IWF and the deal was recently extended until 2024.

-In a statement https://ita.sport/2021/01/18/the-ita-pursues-prosecution-of-anti-doping-rule-violations-in-weightlifting, the ITA said it was investigating 146 files after revelations in the McLaren report into weightlifting corruption.
+In a statement, the ITA said it was investigating 146 files after revelations in the McLaren report into weightlifting corruption.